jetbrains-academy/rustlings-course/Iterators & Closures/Standard Library Types/Shared-State Concurrency/task.md

 The error message states that the `counter` value is moved into the closure and then captured when we call `lock`.
 That description sounds like what we wanted, but it’s not allowed!

 Let’s figure this out by simplifying the program.
 Instead of making 10 threads in a `for` loop, let’s just make two threads without a loop and see what happens.
-Replace the first `for` loop in Listing 16-13 with this code instead:
+Replace the first `for` loop from the snippet above with this code instead:

 ```rust
     use std::sync::Mutex;